cagov/caldata-mdsa-caltrans-pems/docs/data/G-factor speed.md

 ### Why Speed QC
 - **Ambiguity**: We noted that even though the existing PeMS system claimed to follow the procedures of the orginal paper, they have made significant changes to smooth the speed calculation without additional detailed documentations that we can follow.
 It turns out difficult for us to generate the exact same logic to estimate the speed.
 - **Availability**: Through investigations, it seems hard to obtain the datasets of other components, including g-factor and p-factor.
-They are the preliminaries to implement a kalman filter to smooth the speed.
+They are key parameters to implement a kalman filter for speed smoothing.
 - **Accuracy**: Speed is a fundamental metric in PeMS that directly influences the assessment of downstream performance metrics, such as bottleneck identification, congestion levels and VHT.
 Before performance metrics QC, it is essential to guarantee the accuracy of speed calculation as a basis.
 - **Quantity**: Visual assessments are insufficient to measure the difference.
 To accurately identify and measure these variations and adjusted parameters at the detector level, it is essential to adopt quantitative methods.